I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/prcomoem/nf-prcomoem-iprintoemuni-textoutasbitmap.md

 <p> </p>

 ## -remarks
-<p>The <code>IPrintOemUni::TextOutAsBitmap</code> method is called from Unidrv's <a href="https://msdn.microsoft.com/library/windows/hardware/ff553132">IPrintOemDriverUni::DrvUniTextOut</a> method, if that method cannot create the text string using downloadable fonts, either because the font is not available or is rotated. <code>IPrintOemUni::TextOutAsBitmap</code> should create a bitmap image of the text and send it to the print device.</p>
+<p>The <code>IPrintOemUni::TextOutAsBitmap</code> method is called from Unidrv's <a href="print.iprintoemdriveruni_drvunitextout">IPrintOemDriverUni::DrvUniTextOut</a> method, if that method cannot create the text string using downloadable fonts, either because the font is not available or is rotated. <code>IPrintOemUni::TextOutAsBitmap</code> should create a bitmap image of the text and send it to the print device.</p>

 <p>The <code>IPrintOemUni::TextOutAsBitmap</code> method is optional.
-If a rendering plug-in implements this method, the plug-in's <a href="https://msdn.microsoft.com/library/windows/hardware/ff554253">IPrintOemUni::GetImplementedMethod</a> method must return S_OK when it receives "TextOutAsBitmap" as input.</p>

-<p>The <code>IPrintOemUni::TextOutAsBitmap</code> method is called from Unidrv's <a href="https://msdn.microsoft.com/library/windows/hardware/ff553132">IPrintOemDriverUni::DrvUniTextOut</a> method, if that method cannot create the text string using downloadable fonts, either because the font is not available or is rotated. <code>IPrintOemUni::TextOutAsBitmap</code> should create a bitmap image of the text and send it to the print device.</p>

-<p>The <code>IPrintOemUni::TextOutAsBitmap</code> method is optional.
-If a rendering plug-in implements this method, the plug-in's <a href="https://msdn.microsoft.com/library/windows/hardware/ff554253">IPrintOemUni::GetImplementedMethod</a> method must return S_OK when it receives "TextOutAsBitmap" as input.</p>
+If a rendering plug-in implements this method, the plug-in's <a href="print.iprintoemuni_getimplementedmethod">IPrintOemUni::GetImplementedMethod</a> method must return S_OK when it receives "TextOutAsBitmap" as input.</p>

 ## -requirements
 <table>